We all have a role in hometown security

 Florida Division of Emergency Management

-For more information on volunteering during disasters and community emergency response teams, email the Citizen Corps office at CitizenCorps@em.myflorida.com.
+For more information on volunteering during disasters and community emergency response teams, please contact Chanda Jenkins at Chanda.firstname.lastname@example.org.

-For information regarding the CERT/Citizen Corps Program, please contact The Florida Division of Emergency Management CERT/Citizen Corps Coordinator, Jana Smith via email at Jana.Smith@em.myflorida.com or by phone at 850-413-9966.
+For information regarding the CERT/Citizen Corps Program, please contact Chanda Jenkins at Chanda.email@example.com.

-The Florida Division of Emergency Management Citizen Corp Office awarded grant funding to cities and counties throughout the state for the start-up or maintenance of Citizen Corps Council and CERT programs.
-The volunteer programs were created to support and direct statewide training and education in disaster planning and preparedness.
-The goals of the programs are to increase community awareness and disaster preparedness.
+The Florida division of Emergency Management is pleased to announce that is has completed the application review of application submitted for the award grant funding to recipients throughout the state for the start-up or maintenance of Citizen Corps Council and CERT programs.
 Please click on the link below to see if your community was awarded funding for community preparedness.
-For more information please call 850-921-0216.
+For more information please contact Dieldra Clark, Citizen Corps/CERT Coordinator, at 850-413-9938

 In any major disaster, emergency workers may not be able to reach everyone right away.
 What would you do if you had no electricity, no gas, no water and no telephone service?
 Having a plan for your family and their needs will help ensure their safety and comfort during these difficult times.
 A well thought-out plan of action for you and your family can go a long way toward reducing the damage from tornados, wildfires, severe thunderstorms and flooding that could strike the state of Florida.